leegtang/ace-admin/README.md

 # ace-admin
-check from  ace.jeka.by, a china edition
+check from  ace.jeka.by, some changes
 ## guide
 user jquery

 use bootstrap

 use jquery.datatable

 #preview